frashid1069/Scansaga_app/README.md

 Welcome to the QR Code Event Check-In System!
 This Android application provides a solution for event organizers and attendees to manage event check-ins.

 ### Description
 The QR Code Event Check-In System is designed to simplify event management for both organizers and attendees.
 Organizers can create events, generate unique QR codes for check-ins, track attendance, send notifications, and upload event posters.
 Attendees can quickly check into events by scanning QR codes, receive important updates, and view event details within the app.

+### How to run:
+You can use your own android device or a virtual android emulator (Android Studios, Intellij) to run the app.

 ### Features
 QR Code Scanning: Attendees can scan event-specific QR codes for quick check-ins.